-As I think more about it, I may have mixed up some of the actual details in my description of this harrowing work of fiction---except for the Ministry of Truth.
-But the rest is not far off from what I described.
+The more I think about it, I may have mixed up some of the actual details in my description of Blair's harrowing book---except for the part about a Ministry of Truth.
+But the rest isn't far off from what he actually wrote.
 Anyway, you should definitely read it.
-It is guaranteed to scare the bejeezus out of you even though it was written 65 years ago by a guy from another country!
+It is guaranteed to scare the bejeezus out of you even though it was published 65 years ago by a guy from another country!

-This book will make you incredibly grateful to be living in the good old US of A in the year 2014—where everybody gets a terrific education so we can call things like we see them, and let the chips fall where they may.
+By the way, this book will make you incredibly grateful to be living in the good old US of A in the year 2014—where the people in power always tell the god's honest truth.
+Because if they don't, there's hell to pay.
+And where every single one of us gets a first rate education so we can call things like we see them and let the chips fall where they may.

-You’ll have to forgive me for drawing a blank on the title but it’s been thirty years since I last read it.
-You can look it up under the author’s full name: Eric Arthur Blair.
+You’ll have to forgive me for drawing a blank on the book's title because it’s been thirty years since I last read it.
+But you can look it up under the author’s full name: Eric Arthur Blair.
 If you can’t find it under his real name, try one of his pen names: P.S.
 Burton; Kenneth Miles; or H. Lewis Allways.